onyazuka/Serializer/README.md

 std::string buf;		// your buffer
 BytesCount b = Serializer::SerializeUnit<int>::serializeUnit(buf, &i);
 ```
-Here, 'b' is the number of bytes that has been read;
+Here, 'b' is the number of bytes that was read;

-And after that, you can try to get it back:
+And after that, you can try to get your number back:
 ```Cpp
 int i1;
 b = Deserializer::DeserializeUnit<int>::deserializeUnit(buf, 0, &i);
 ```
-Here, second argument of deserializeUnit is offset, from which value in 'buf' will be looked for.
+Here, the second argument of deserializeUnit is the offset, from which value in the 'buf' will be looked for.

-To not write all this long function and class names, here we have little helper function, with which you can do such things:
+It is very convenient to use the 'serializeAll' function.
+It uses variadic templates, and with it you could serialize a bunch of things just in one line:
 ```Cpp
 buf.clear();
 double d = 1.1;